XiaoZhangryy/HierFabs/README.md

   HierFabs uses coordinate descent with a fixed step size which consists of both forward and backward steps.
 At each step, the first-order Taylor's expansion is used to reflect the main part of the increment.

+  Check out our [Package Website](https://XiaoZhangryy.github.io/HierFabs/index.html) for a more complete description of the methods and analyses.

 # Installation

     #install Rtools 3.5 (http://cran.r-project.org/bin/windows/Rtools)